dalenguyen/firebase-wordpress-docs/docs/auth/register-login-form.rst

     If you want to send a verification email after user registers, you can add this option: send_email_confirmation=true Remember that if user doesn't verify their email, they won't be allowed to login next time.

+    If you want to send user to a custom page after they register, you can add this option: email_verify_landing_page='/verify-email'.
+This option must be used with send_email_confirmation=true.

 Logout Option
 ----------------------------------